Oliver-Mustoe/Oliver-Mustoe-Tech-Journal/tech_journal_backups/SEC-480/Milestone_5.md

 ![image037](https://user-images.githubusercontent.com/71083461/218274175-cb22666f-7495-4eb3-9288-43387892a6c2.png)

-I would then create a dedicated function for creating a connection with vcenter called “480Connect”/add some additional text to my banner function (this would be used in the session before other functions were run below).
+I would then create a dedicated function for creating a connection with vcenter called “480Connect”, also added some additional text to my banner function (this would be used in the session before other functions were run below).
 Below is the new function:

 ```powershell
 function 480Connect([string]$server) {